NormVg/kraken/README.md

 Kraken AI redefines **AI-assisted coding** by offering **real-time, deep integration** with your development workflow—making it smarter, faster, and more powerful than traditional AI code editors. 🚀

+## 🌐 Why a Browser Inside a Code Editor?

+Kraken Browser is **not your normal browser**—it’s designed **exclusively for coding** and **deeply integrated with AI** to enhance development, debugging, and automation.
+While it’s not meant for daily browsing, it **unlocks powerful new capabilities** within your coding environment.

+### 🛠️ Direct Web App Integration
+- **Test & Debug Instantly** → No need to switch between a browser and your editor.
+- **Live AI Debugging** → AI extracts code, logs, and errors from running web apps.
+- **Seamless Code Injection** → Modify any web app inside Kraken in real time.

+### 🚀 Build & Preview Web Apps in One Place
+- **No More Context Switching** → Code, test, and modify web apps without leaving Kraken.
+- **Persistent Scripts & Customization** → Automate UI tweaks, inject scripts, and enhance web experiences.
+- **Web & Code in Sync** → Changes reflect instantly, making frontend and backend development seamless.

+### 🔗 AI-Powered Web Automation
+- **AI Debugging for Websites** → Kraken AI can analyze any loaded web page.
+- **Automate & Extend Web Apps** → Use AI or scripts to modify websites dynamically.
+- **Web App Extensions** → Create custom Kraken extensions that interact directly with web content.

+Kraken Browser is built **for developers, not for general web use**—leveraging AI to make **coding, debugging, and automation faster and more intuitive than ever before**. 🚀

 ## How-to-use

 Detailed instructions on how to install and set up the project.